 Maharashtra, Haryana election results today: Lotus set to bloom again, Opposition hopes for comeback

 New Delhi, Oct 24: The counting for the 288-member Maharashtra Assembly and 90-member Haryana Assembly, as well the bypolls will be declared on Thursday.
-Both Maharashtra and Haryana are ruled by the Bharatiya Janata Party, which came to power in the states in 2014.
+Both Maharashtra and Haryana are ruled by the Bharatiya Janata Party (BJP), which came to power in the states in 2014.
 The counting of votes will commence at 8 AM and by 12 noon, a final picture could emerge on who would be the major players in the two states.

 Well, if exit polls are to be believed, in Maharashtra, pollsters have predicted a clear majority for the BJP-led alliance, comprising the Shiv Sena and other parties in the 288-member Assembly.
 Some even predicted that the BJP-Shiv Sena alliance will cross the halfway mark on their own and the BJP will win more seats than its ally Shiv Sena.